 Key Takeaways

-- Replacing a faucet is a simple and rewarding DIY project.
+- Changing a faucet is an easy and satisfying DIY work.

 Tool/Material | Purpose |